Payments Timetable, Deposits, Summer Discount, Rent Calculation, Guarantors, Lead Tenant, & Miscellaneous Charges.

 • Damage to wall emulsion (usually as a result of blu-tac usage), £25 small patch, £80 wall, £200 room

-• Leaving tenancy prematurely, you are still required to pay what is due for the entirety of the tenancy, but you can escape this cost if you find a replacement tenant acceptable to all.
-If you do there is an £50 admin fee to swap tenants + £30 fee (cost price) to advertise the property to help you find a replacement asap.
-You would in that scenario be responsible for all the rent due for the year up until the new tenant moves in, apportioned on a daily basis.
+• Leaving tenancy prematurely: you are still required to pay what is due for the entirety of the tenancy, but you can escape this cost if you find a replacement tenant acceptable to all.
+If you do there is a total fee of £80 comprising £50 admin fee to swap tenants + £30 fee (cost price) to advertise the property to help you find a replacement asap.
+If a new tenant is found the rent due for the whole year would be apportioned on a daily basis between you and the new tenant centered on the date the new tenant moves in, with you being responsible for all rent up to that date.